-Latent Semantic Indexing or the so-called LSI keywords are keywords which are semantically related to your main keyword.
-Those include keywords which are contextually synonymous to the main one you’re using as well as other keywords which are likely to be found together with your main keyword due to referring to the same narrow topic.
+Latent Semantic Indexing or the so-called LSI keywords are keywords that are semantically related to your main keyword.
+Those include keywords that are contextually synonymous with the main one you’re using as well as other keywords that are likely to be found together with your main keyword due to referring to the same narrow topic.

-Turns out, that Google nowadays pays more attention to discovering LSI keywords rather than calculating the density of the keywords you’ve used.
-Which leads us to conclude that LSI keywords are critically important in terms of your website ranking.
+Turns out, Google nowadays pays more attention to discovering LSI keywords rather than calculating the density of the keywords you’ve used.
+This leads us to conclude that LSI keywords are critically important in terms of your website ranking.

 Let’s discuss a few reasons why you might consider using LSI keywords in your content more:

 - Once you surpass your limits of using the main keyword from the perspective of the overall permitted keyword density — LSI keywords will come to your help.
 Instead of repeating the main keyword suspiciously many times you can start using LSI keywords as healthy replacements.